Patient education: Kidney stones in children (Beyond the Basics)

 Children who develop a kidney stone have a significant chance of developing stones in the future.
 Studies have estimated the chances to be between 30 and 65 percent .
 However, a number of steps can decrease the chances of developing another stone.
 (See "Prevention of recurrent nephrolithiasis in children".)

 You might be asked to collect your child's urine for 24 hours.
-(See "Patient information: Collection of a 24-hour urine specimen (Beyond the Basics)".)
+(See "Patient education: Collection of a 24-hour urine specimen (Beyond the Basics)".)

 Stone testing — If the stone was passed and saved, it should be analyzed to determine the type of stone.
 Based on what the stone is made of, one or more treatments might help to reduce the risk of future stones.
 (See 'Treatment' below.)